suubh/SignUp-LogIn-using-OTP-Auth/README.md

 - `npm install`
 - `npm start`

-### It is a sign up and log in application using OTP.
+### It is a sign up and log in application using OTP authentication.
  - It uses [Voyage API](https://www.voyageone.com/docs/api/index.html) to send OTP for trial,so do create your `apiKey` and `apiSecret`.